Log line

-"A logline...helps content creators simply and easily sell their work in a single sentence, because the emphasis is on what makes their property unique...the logline provides the content creator with a concise way to focus on the three main anchors of their writing," the protagonist, the protagonist's wants (goal(s) or desire(s)), and what is at stake (risks).
+"A logline ... helps content creators simply and easily sell their work in a single sentence, because the emphasis is on what makes their property unique ... the logline provides the content creator with a concise way to focus on the three main anchors of their writing," the protagonist, the protagonist's wants (goal(s) or desire(s)), and what is at stake (risks).

+The term was introduced in 1982 to describe an entry in a television programming guide summarizing the plot of a show.